JorgeChavezH/news-service/README.md

 You will be able to see the documentation on http://localhost:3000/api-docs/

+You can find a postman collection and envirorment in the `/postman-collections` folder.

 ## For development propouses you can run redis and MongoDB with docker:

 MongoDB